-- Gather readily available information about the property from council records, historical aerial photographs, personal interviews and other sources to identify past practices, including HAIL activities, that may have contributed to contamination of the property. - Conduct an inspection of the property to identify site features, land uses and potential sources and areas of contamination. - Collect and analyse preliminary soil samples to identify contamination on the property (optional). - Evaluate the suitability of the property for its current or intended land use. - Assess the status of the proposed site activities for compliance with the NES and regional and/or territorial plans. - Assess the risk to human health and the environment from actual or potential soil contaminants on the property. - Make recommendations regarding the necessity for additional investigation of the property.
+- Gather readily available information about the property from council records, historical aerial photographs, previous reports, personal interviews and other sources to identify past practices, including HAIL activities, that may have contributed to contamination of the property. - Conduct an inspection of the property to identify site features, land uses and potential sources and areas of contamination. - Collect and analyse preliminary soil samples to identify contamination on the property (optional). - Evaluate the suitability of the property for its current or intended land use. - Assess the status of the proposed site activities for compliance with the NES and regional and/or territorial plans. - Assess the risk to human health and the environment from actual or potential soil contaminants on the property. - Make recommendations regarding the necessity for additional investigation of the property.

-If no HAIL activities associated with the property are identified, the PSI will conclude that the property is not covered under the NES and the proposed activity is permitted.
+If no HAIL activities associated with the property are identified and no soil contamination is found, the PSI will conclude that the property is not covered under the NES and the proposed activity is permitted.
 If the property is covered under the NES but preliminary sampling finds no contamination in excess of human health guidelines, the PSI will conclude that it is highly unlikely that the property poses a significant risk to human health and that the proposed activity is permitted.
-If preliminary sampling finds contamination in excess of human health guidelines, the data can be incorporated directly into the follow-up Detailed Site Investigation (DSI).
+If preliminary sampling finds contamination in excess of human health guidelines, the data can be incorporated directly into a DSI and the proposed activity will be restricted discretionary.